 Believe it or not, racial discrimination still occurs in the federal workplace in this day and age.
 Although federal law prohibits racial discrimination in the workplace, it doesn’t stop all employers from doing it.
-If you believe you’re being discriminated against at your federal job because of your race, you should speak to a lawyer, like a civil rights lawyer in Los Angeles, CA from Kassouni Law, immediately.
+If you believe you’re being discriminated against at your federal job because of your race, you should speak to a civil rights lawyer, immediately.

 Here are the most common types of racial discrimination in the federal workplace: